randymized/fsroute/README.md

     }
 }
 ```
-Such a tree would probably include more than one function and a more complex tree structure.
+Such a tree would likely, in practice, include more than one function and a more complex tree structure.
 If both a tree and a root directory are specified, the two are merged.

 ### API